 How to Remove a Menstrual Cup Safely with No Mess

-We know choosing a menstrual cup can be difficult with so many great options out there, and we know inserting a cup for the first time can get quite tricky too.
-But what about when it's time to remove the cup?
+We know choosing a menstrual cup can be difficult with so many great options out there.
+We also know inserting a cup for the first time can get quite tricky too.
+But what about how to remove a menstrual cup?
 How difficult can this be?

-You might be asking for Diva Cup removal tips, whether there's a magical easiest menstrual cup to remove, whether removing a menstrual cup hurts, or how to break the seal on a menstrual cup.
+You might be asking for Diva Cup removal tips, or whether there's a magical easiest menstrual cup to remove.
+You might wonder if there's menstrual cup removal pain, or how to remove a menstrual cup too far up.
 But never fear, because we know the first time you use a cup will be a bit scary.
-Therefore, we have compiled a bunch of helpful tips on how to remove a menstrual cup without mess and no fuss!
+Therefore, we have compiled a bunch of helpful tips on how to remove menstrual cup without mess and no fuss!

 Wash Your Hands

-It really goes without saying, but always make sure your hands and fingers are clean before inserting or removing your cup.
-Personal hygiene will greatly minimize any risk of infection.
+It goes without saying, but it is important to wash your hands first.
+Always make sure your hands and fingers are clean before inserting or removing your cup.
+Personal hygiene will minimize any risk of infection.
 You will be putting your fingers 'up there' so you can't be too squeamish.
 A good idea is to know your body before trying a menstrual cup for the first time, by measuring your cervix.

 Tip: Dry your hands before removing the cup, so your hands won't be so slippery.
-You might also want to have some clean toilet paper ready in your other hand to catch any residue blood when you remove the cup!
+You might also want to have some clean toilet paper ready.
+This can be in your other hand to catch any residue blood when you remove the cup!

 Bear Down or 'Push'

 Sometimes your menstrual cup can move up your vaginal canal.
 Don't be alarmed!
 This is completely normal, and it's almost like your body is sucking it up to the correct spot to where it should sit.
-It does mean, however, that removal might be a bit more difficult because you will need to reach up further to remove the cup.
-The easiest way to push the cup down is to bear down, or use your stomach muscles to push your insides, similar to when you need to pee or do a bowel movement.
+It does mean, however, that removal might be a bit more difficult.
+This is because you will need to reach up further to remove the cup.
+The easiest way to push the cup down is to bear down or use your stomach muscles to push your insides.
+Similar to when you need to pee or do a bowel movement.
 Try to reach the stem, and keep pushing until you feel the base of the cup.

 Tip: If you need to pee or poop, then do this before trying to remove the cup!

 Relaxing your body, your muscles, and your mind will help you remove the cup.
 If your body is tense, then the vagina muscles will contract and you won't be able to move the cup.
 Don't stress if you can't reach up to the stem of the cup.
 The first time I tried removing the cup was a panicked 30 minutes where I thought I had 'lost' the cup inside my body.
-This was terrifying, and after half crying, and some furious googling, I realized it was a common occurrence for first time users.
-No need to panic if you can't remove menstrual cups right away!
+This was terrifying.
+The more I freaked out, the more I couldn't grab the cup.
+After some intense Googling, I realized it was a common occurrence for first-time users.
+If only someone had told me not to panic if you can't remove menstrual cups right away!

-If you feel yourself starting to freak out, then stop, and take a few calming breaths.
+If you feel yourself starting panic, then stop, and take a few calming breaths.
 There usually isn't any urgency to remove the cup so go and do something else to get your mind off it for a while.

 Tip: It's always best to try a 'dry run' with your menstrual cup before you start your period.
 The best time to try inserting and removing your cup is during a shower.
 Taking a warm shower will relax you, and help you figure out the best way to insert and remove cup

-If you still can't find the stem or the base of the cup, then try squatting down, or lifting one leg onto the toilet or bathtub.
+If you still can't find the stem or the base of the cup, then try squatting down.
+You can also try lifting one leg onto the toilet or bathtub.
 This position will shorten the vagina, making it easier to locate the cup.
 It might also help to look for the shortest menstrual cup if you feel that you might have a low cervix.

 Tip: Once in the squatting position, try to bear down or push again.
 You should be able to feel the stem at this point.